jingyingx/jingyingx.github.io/README.md

 You can find a current copy of my CV [here](http://jingyingx.github.io/jingyingxu-cv_oct_2024.pdf).

 ## News!
-Fresh GLOSSA paper:
+Fresh papers this year:
-Ke, A. H., Xu, J. & Ding, L., (2025) “Modeling the Learning of Parametric Variation: Implementing an input-driven hierarchical approach”, Glossa: a journal of general linguistics 10(1). doi: https://doi.org/10.16995/glossa.18053
+- Ke, Alan Hezao, **Jingying Xu**, & Lijun Ding.
+(2025) “Modeling the Learning of Parametric Variation: Implementing an input-driven hierarchical approach”, Glossa: a journal of general linguistics 10(1).
+DOI: https://doi.org/10.16995/glossa.18053
+- **Xu, Jingying**, & Cristina Schmitt. (to appear).
+[Demonstratives but not verbs cause non-culmination in Mandarin incremental-theme predicates: Evidence from children and adults](http://jingyingx.github.io/WCCFL_xu_schmitt.pdf).
+Proceedings of the 42nd West Coast Conference on Formal Linguistics (WCCFL 42).
+- **Xu, Jingying**, & Cristina Schmitt. (to appear).
+[Grammatical versus pragmatic accounts for event non-culmination in Mandarin: An experimental study](http://jingyingx.github.io/CLS_xu_schmitt.pdf).
+Proceedings of the 60th Meeting of the Chicago Linguistic Society (CLS 60).
+- **Xu, Jingying**, & Cristina Schmitt.
+(2025).
+Pragmatic accommodation in judging event culmination.
+Proceedings of the 34th Semantics and Linguistic Theory (SALT 34).
+DOI: https://doi.org/10.3765/sgccnn77

 ## Presentations
 - **Xu, Jingying**, & Cristina Schmitt.
 (2024).
 Children do not have different verb representations from adults: Non-culminating incremental theme predicates in Mandarin-speaking children.
 Poster presented at the 16th Generative Approaches to Language Acquisition (GALA 16).
 The NOVA University of Lisbon, Lisbon.